Bureau of Land Management, Interior

-You must submit your comments to BLM at the address below on or before November 24, 2008.
-BLM will not necessarily consider any comments postmarked or received after the above date.
+You must submit your comments to BLM at the address below on or before June 6, 2005.
+BLM will not necessarily consider any comments received after the above date.

-Comments will be available for public review at the L Street address during regular business hours (7:45 a.m. to 4:15 p.m.), Monday through Friday, excluding Federal holidays.Start Further Info
+Comments will be available for public review at the L Street address during regular business hours (7:45 a.m. to 4:15 p.m.)
+Monday through Friday.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-You may contact Alzata L. Ransom, Division of Lands, Realty and Cadastral Survey, on (202) 452-7772 (Commercial or FTS).
+You may contact Alzata L. Ransom, Lands and Realty Group, on (202) 452-7772 (Commercial or FTS).
 Persons who use a telecommunication device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) on 1-800-877-8330, 24 hours a day, seven days a week, to contact Ms. Ransom.End Further Info End Preamble Start Supplemental Information